The Moment That Made Difficult Conversations Easier

 My personal strength is building that understanding in ways that heal.Â

-Learn more hereThe Fun Stuff
+The Fun Stuff

-A few things that make me me.
+A few things that make me Me.

-After moving more than 50 times during my first 50 years of life, I'm happily homesteading in New Hampshire with my husband, Christopher, discovering the true joy of scraping fascia & digging up our very own potatoes.
+After moving more than 50 times during my first 50 years of life, I'm happily homesteading in New Hampshire with my husband, Christopher, discovering the true joy of painting fascia & digging up our very own potatoes.

 Potatoes.
 I love them.
 I eat them every day.
 If you've never experienced the creamy goodness of a Japanese Sweet Potato with blueberries, you're in for a treat!